City-of-Helsinki/django-helusers/README.md

 ## Optional features

-### Configuration of the DRF API authentication (using JWT tokens)
+### Django REST Framework API authentication using JWT

-DRF API authentication is somewhat orthogonal to the session authentication.
+If you have a REST API implemented using Django REST Framework and you want to authorize access to your API using JWTs, then this might be useful to you.

-It is a stateless authentication method, where every request is authenticated by checking the signature of the included JWT token.
+API token authentication is a stateless authentication method, where every request is authenticated by checking the signature of the included JWT token.
 It still creates a persistent Django user, which is updated with the information from the token with every request.